chainstacklabs/grpc-geyser-tutorial/README.md

 `blockSubscribe` is considered unstable and may not be supported by all RPC providers.
 Moreover, this method doesn't support `processed` commitment level.
 It waits for complete blocks to be confirmed or finalized before sending data.

 `logsSubscribe` is faster than `blockSubscribe` since it streams logs in real-time as transactions are processed.
-Its limitation is that it truncates log messages that exceed size limits (typically around 10KB).
+Its limitation is that it truncates log messages that exceed size limits.
 If you need complete transaction data, you still need to use `blockSubscribe` or send additional RPC calls.

 Luckily, a plugin mechanism has been introduced to Solana nodes.
 They have been enhanced to support a Geyser plugin mechanism which is a special interface that allows RPC providers to stream information about accounts, slots, blocks, and transactions to external data stores.